mctools/simplebuild-dgcode/doc/source/install.rst

 ..
   Fixme: add conda badges

-The recommended and easiest way to install dgcode, is by creating an appropriate conda environment based on the `conda-forge
+The recommended and easiest way to install dgcode is by creating an appropriate conda environment based on the `conda-forge
 <https://conda-forge.org/>`__ channel, in which all the dependencies are
 included.
-The package for dgcode itself, must still be installed via the PyPI (pip) package for the time being, although that will change at some point in the future (cf. `#9
+The package for dgcode itself must still be installed via the PyPI (pip) package for the time being, although that will change at some point in the future (cf. `#9
 <https://github.com/mctools/simplebuild-dgcode/issues/9>`__).
 The recommended